gfaas1/ES-LEI-2Sem-2022-Grupo-13/README.md

 - [webgraph](http://webgraph.di.unimi.it/) provides a framework for graph compression enabling management of very large graphs.
 Webgraph is only required by the jgrapht-unimi-dsi module.
 - [sux4j](http://sux.di.unimi.it/) provides implementations of basic succinct data structures.
 Sux4j is only required by the jgrapht-unimi-dsi module.
 - [jsap](http://www.martiansoftware.com/jsap/) provides a simple argument parser.
 Jsap is only required by the jgrapht-unimi-dsi module.
+- [apfloat](http://www.apfloat.org/apfloat_java/) provides support for high performance arbitrary precision arithmetic.
+Apfloat is licensed under the terms of the MIT license.

 ## Online Resources